ISISComputingGroup/ibex_developers_manual/Script-generator.md

 - `cset` a block
 - run an arbitrary instrument script (with parameters)

+There is also a need for "hooks" into which the instrument scientists can insert arbitrary code.
+For example, if the script generator (/server) are told to stop, some instruments may want to simply terminate execution of all code, whereas others may want to perform some "cleanup" (for example, setting the beamline back to a known state).

 ### Offline mode

 Being able to use the script generator offline (in advance) as well as alongside/integrated with IBEX is important.